gofynd/fdk-client-javascript/documentation/platform/COMPANYPROFILE.md

 | body | [CreateUpdateBrandRequestSerializer](#CreateUpdateBrandRequestSerializer) | yes | Request body |

-This API allows to edit meta of a brand.
+Modify details and settings of a specific brand.
+Allows to edit meta of a brand.

 *Returned Response:*